 470.860 - Capstone for Public Management

-The Capstone for Public Management is the final required course in the MA in Public Management program, and students can only take the capstone course in their final semester and after having completed all the other core requirements.
-In the semester prior to taking the capstone course and conducting the project, students identify a project topic and adviser.
-The adviser may be a faculty member teaching in the program, a supervisor from the students place of work, or an expert with appropriate credentials.
-To complete the course, students must write a 30 to 35 page capstone paper.
+This is the final required course in the MA in Public Management program, and students can only take the capstone course in their final semester and after having completed all the other core requirements (Students graduating in the summer semester must take the course in the preceding spring semester).
+In the semester prior to taking the capstone course and conducting the project, students identify a project topic.
+The adviser for the paper will be the faculty member teaching the course.
+To complete the course, students must write a 30- to 35-page capstone paper.

 470.861 - Capstone Continuation

-Non-credit; required for those who have completed all of their course work and have taken the Capstone course, but have not yet completed their Capstone paper.
+Required for those who have completed all of their coursework and have taken the capstone course for either Public Management or Government Analytics but have not yet completed their capstone paper.

 470.888 - Thesis Continuation

-non-credit; required (beginning Summer 2007) for those who have completed all of their course work including the Research and Thesis class, but are still working on their thesis.
+Required for those who have completed all of their course work, including the Research and Thesis class, but are still working on their thesis.
 Details of this offering will be posted soon.